You are in a state of panic and ordered a 900-pound gun safe that measures 3.5 feet wide and 2.5 feet deep.

 The dispensed load will be 103-pounds per sq ft where the safe is standing.
 Where the problem might arise is when you place it in the middle of the room.
 In our opinion, the best place to keep the gun safe is along the wall where the best support is on the foundation wall.

 According to building regulations, there should be a floor joist or even a bearing wall below.
 The fantastic thing is you can place heavy loads on trusses with no issues.
+You might also be interested in my post, how much does a gun safe weigh.

-Will a Raised Floor Support the Safe?
+Will a Raised Floor or Platform be Strong Enough?

 First, you need to understand what a raised floor is.
 The flooring is a wooden framework spanning from one outside wall to another.
 Sometimes you do have added support placed beneath such as rafters or trusses.
 The structure usually comprises of wooden beams that run parallel to each other and vary in intervals ranging from 16-inches, 12-inches, or 24-inches.